We frequently hear and say the phrase “Empty Your Cup”, but what does it really mean? I’d like to offer a slightly different perspective on this.

 Here’s to emptying your cup at the right time and in the right place.
 Here’s to getting your cup filled with only the best.

-Knowing when and where to empty your cup is a very important step on the path to Black Belt Excellence!
+Knowing when and where to empty your cup is a very important step on the path we follow to Martial Arts Mastery!